Aliou Coly: Early career

 Aliou Coly started playing football for Casa Sports in Senegal.

 In 2012, Coly went on trial with Tippeligaen side Sogndal, where his age was quoted as being 23.

 Molde FK

 Coly signed for Tippeligaen side Molde in February 2013 at the beginning of the 2013-season.

-Coly's first appearance for Molde was in the Norwegian Cup first round match against Elnesvågen in which he scored 4 of the 5 goals in a 5-0 victory.
+Coly's first appearance for Molde was in the Norwegian Cup first round match against Elnesvågen in which he scored 4 of the 5 goals in a 5–0 victory.
 This included a 10-minute hattrick.

 In February 2014 Coly joined Kristiansund on loan till 31 July 2014.

 Kristiansund

 On 21 January 2015, Coly moved to Kristiansund on a permanent deal, signing a two-year contract.

+FK Jerv

+On 11 September 2023, Coly signed with FK Jerv for the rest of 2023-season.

 International

 Coly made his debut for the Senegalese U-23 team on 17 March 2012.